axelromero99/dreamel/README.md

 </h1>

 For learning purposes, i watched a video for creating a web page in Gatsby.
 It is responsive and have and nice advanced CSS.
+Also uses styled components

-When i finished the tutorial, i decided to personalize some of the code a little bit.
+When i finished the tutorial, i decided to personalize some of the code a little bit, change the content, images and style based on my criteria.

 The link of the tutorial is: [Build a Responsive Website using React, Gatsby, and GraphQL](https://www.youtube.com/watch?v=smHhNzM5Uo4)